devoworm/GSOC-2019/Unsupervised_approach/README.md

     - The `src` folder contains the source code.
       1. `src/main/java/` folder contains `.h5` files which are saved deep learning models.
 These files are used in the java code.
       2. The `Keras_import.java` file has java code for importing the `keras_mnist_autoencoder.h5` file and passing a test image into the model.
 Helps in reproducing deep learning results from python.
-      3. The `mnist.java` file has the code for importing tensorflow saved model and using that model to predict the segmentation map on an test image.
+      3. The `mnist.java` file has the code for importing tensorflow saved model and using that model to predict the segmentation map on a test image.
     - The `target` folder is generated when building the maven project.
-    - The `pom.xml` file handels all the dependencies (deep learning4j core files) you require.
+    - The `pom.xml` file handles all the dependencies (deep learning4j core files) you require.
   - **[example-legacy-plugin](https://github.com/devoworm/GSOC-2019/tree/master/Unsupervised_approach/example-legacy-plugin)**: This folder contains the actual code which is packaged as a JAR file.
 This is the JAR file which we place in the plugins folder of ImageJ.
     - The `src` folder contains the source code.
       1. The `plugins.config` file under `/src/main/resources/` folder tells ImageJ where the plugin can be located.
       2. The `Process_Pixels.java` file under `/src/main/java/com/mycompany/imagej/` has the code for allowing the user to chose a test SPIM image for which the segmentation is displayed.
     - The `target` folder contains the class files.
 When we build the project using maven, the JAR file is stored here.
 This our required JAR file.
-    - The `pom.xml` file handels all the dependencies (deep learning4j core files) you require.
+    - The `pom.xml` file handles all the dependencies (deep learning4j core files) you require.
   - **[output_images](https://github.com/devoworm/GSOC-2019/tree/master/Unsupervised_approach/output_images)**: The results from the [autoencoder](https://github.com/devoworm/GSOC-2019/blob/master/Unsupervised_approach/Wnet_implementation.ipynb) with different combinations of parameters, optimizers and loss functions.

   - **[test_images](https://github.com/devoworm/GSOC-2019/tree/master/Unsupervised_approach/test_images)**: Some image on which were passed to model for testing the segmentation.